dCache/release-notes/dcache-minimal-installation.md

 ### Four main components in dCache
 -------------

-All components are CELLs and they are independent and can interact with each other (send messages).
+All components are CELLs and they are independent and can interact with each other by sending messages.
 For the minimal instalation of dCache the following cells must be configured in **/etc/dcache/dcache.conf** file.